 What are the services of UPI?

-The services of UPI are Cash-free functioning, Security, Real-Time Fund Transfer, Cheaper Alternative of POS Machine, One UPI app that works for all the bank accounts.
+The services of UPI are Cash-free functioning, Security, Real-Time Fund Transfer, a Cheaper Alternative to POS machines, and One UPI app that works for all bank accounts.

 What are the charges for UPI?